martinalbrnz/martinalbrnz/README.md

-- 👋 Hi, I’m @martinalbrnz
+# 👋 Hi, I’m @martinalbrnz
 - 👀 I’m interested in Web and Mobile development
 - 🌱 I’m currently learning Node Js
-- 📫 How to reach me ...
+- 🐱‍💻 You can contact me on tw @martin_albrnz

 <!---
 martinalbrnz/martinalbrnz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.